ZaidGhazal/AirBNB-Activity-Investigation-in-Seattle-and-Boston-/README.md

 ## Boston and Seattle Datasets
 The data (for both cities) contain 92 numerical, categorical, and DateTime features.
 In this project, we will answer 3 questions using these features and records:
-- How To Be a Superhost (Superhosts are experienced hosts who provide a shining example for other hosts, and extraordinary experiences for their guests.
+**- How To Be a Superhost** (Superhosts are experienced hosts who provide a shining example for other hosts, and extraordinary experiences for their guests.
 See https://www.airbnb.com/help/article/828/what-is-a-superhost for more details)

-- How the Price/Night Change Over the Year in Both Cities
+**- How the Price/Night Change Over the Year in Both Cities**

-- Predicting Property Price/Night in Seattle & Boston Using Machine Learning Model
+**- Predicting Property Price/Night in Seattle & Boston Using Machine Learning Model**

 The data has many null values, irrelated and dependant features.
 As a result, we started with a data wrangling process where we dropped the out-of-interest features, mostly null columns, and records, and imputed the others using median and mode depending on the column (feature) type.